ksandom/colouredWeb/README.md

 * make - To do the install/uninstall.
 (Can be done without it.)
 * [colouredWeb](https://github.com/ksandom/colouredWeb) - To generate the CSS stylesheet.
+* [shest](https://github.com/ksandom/shest) - To run the tests.
+There is a very basic test written in bash intended as a sanity check before installing.

 ## Install